gbowne1/ProgrammerNotes/API/what_is_an_api.md

     Resource Model: A REST API consists of an assembly of interlinked resources, and it uses resource identifiers and hypermedia links to facilitate interactions between client and server components.

 In summary, a REST API is an interface that follows the principles of the REST architectural style, providing a standardized and flexible approach to building web-based APIs.
 For more detailed information, you can refer to the provided sources.

+If you would like to learn more about this, You should review this <https://jsonapi.org/>.

+You could also use XML for API's and XML was used for this purpose before JSON came along, however, JSON is generally faster and lighter than XML, as it has a smaller size and a simpler structure.
+It does not have any redundant or unnecessary elements, making it an efficient choice for data interchange in web applications.
+JSON is also easy to write and understand, as it uses a human-readable format of key-value pairs and arrays.
+It does not require any special tags, attributes, or schemas, unlike XML.
+Additionally, JSON supports common data types, such as strings, numbers, booleans, and nulls, and can be used with various libraries and tools that provide functions for parsing, validating, manipulating, and transforming JSON data

+Some benefits of using JSON for building APIs include:

+    Simplicity and Readability: JSON is easy to write and understand, as it uses a human-readable format of key-value pairs and arrays.
+    Efficiency: JSON is generally faster and lighter than XML, as it has a smaller size and a simpler structure.
+    Compatibility: JSON can be used with various libraries and tools that provide functions for parsing, validating, manipulating, and transforming JSON data